 2. Change the Oil & Filter

 While the engine is warm, change the oil and the oil filter.
-Find the right oil filter for your push mower, zero turn or rear engine rider by checking your Snapper manual.
+Find the right oil filter for your push mower or zero turn by checking your Snapper manual.

 3. Remove the Lawn Mower Battery